jiwagon/iOS101_App/README.md

 ### App idea I would like to build

 #### Idea #1: GoFundMe but for item donation
 - A communal app where verified groups and organizations can post what they need and other netizens can purchase those items and have them delivered to those in need.
 No money donation.
+The verification process is inspired by AirBnb.
+"Wishlist" idea is similar to Amazon.
+Saw that sometimes underresources teachers direct messaged celebrities to donate education materials, and thought that what if there is a platform dedicated for that and allow a bigger donors pool to help fulfill the need.
+People cannot request anything.
+They have to propose and pitch for an item if the item is not allowed for donation on the platform.

 #### Idea #2: Job Search/Recruitment tracker app
-- An app with pre-made and self-customized templates to save information during job search process.
+- An app with pre-made and self-customized templates to save information (career websites, qr code, recruiter info, etc.) during job search process.
 Organize and compile a list of employers to keep track of.
-All the information can also easily translate into a more reader file on larger device.
-Did some UX research on this before and did some simple figma mockups but did not get to develop into a functional prototype.
+All the information can also easily translate into a more readable file on larger device.
+Did some UX research on this and made some simple figma mockups before but did not get to develop into a functional prototype.

 ##### Might have other ideas when inspiration hits......